 Citations in the 8th edition of the MLA style are all made up of 9 elements, called core elements.
 These are elements common to most citations.
 By using the core elements, any item can be cited, regardless of format.
 Please play close attention to the punctuation after each element.

 When an element is unavailable, it is simply skipped.

 A crucial concept for the new MLA style is the concept of containers.
 A container is the larger work that includes the source.
-A chapter is contained in a book; an article is contained in a periodical; an episode of a sitcom is contained in the series, etc. There are other changes in the 8th edition; to learn about them, click here.
+A chapter is contained in a book; an article is contained in a periodical; an episode of a sitcom is contained in the series, etc. Here is an article about other changes in the 8th edition.

 |Item type||Example Citation|

 Author Last Name, First Name.Book Title.
 Publisher.
 Year of Publication.